KennethAtchon/CS442Project/README.md

 - **Responsive Checkout**: Responsive and fast user checkout experience.
 - **User Accounts**: Allows users to create accounts for personalized shopping.
 - **Search Functionality**: Find products quickly with our efficient search feature.
+- **Product Reviews**: Share and read reviews on products to make informed purchasing decisions.

 ## Technologies <a name="technologies"></a>